CristinaMa0917/knowledge_augmented_bert/README.md

 Through multiple comparisons, Unified Text encoding from BERT (UTEB) is better than Parallel Text encoding from BERT(PTEB).
 Besides UTEB shows faster convergence and higher accuracy than TextCNN.

 ![image](https://github.com/CristinaMa0917/knowledge_augmentation_bert/blob/unify_task/images/img3.png)

+Tips:
+1. Set different learning rate for the params of BERT and other params.
+This makes a big difference.
+2. The original designed optimizer needs more specificly-finetuned hyper parameters.
+It's better to replace it with normal Adam.
+3. BERT is not so workful for short text.